DynamicDevices/Tasmota/KC_README.md

+19/03/2023  v12.4.0/v2.0.0.0    - Found issues with our TLS configuration as we had a trust anchor for USE_MOSQUITTO for BearSSL
+                                  which directly trusted broker-new.kettlecompanion.com.
+What we actually need is to trust the CA key which has been used to signed the certificate for the named server.
+This is changed now to use our own CA certificate which is [here](https://github.com/DynamicDevices/kc-devops/blob/master/keys/ca.key)

+                                  This means older releases will only connect to WIoTP or broker-new.
+Whereas from now we should be able to connect to any named server with a key signed by our CA.

 15/03/2023  v12.4.0.x/v1.1.5.0  - Merged in master from upstream Tasmota which is currently v12.4.0.0 + some bits
                                 - Tested against our Mosquitto KC broker and made various changes to move away from WIOTP implementation
                                 - So login and topics and such have changed